Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Here are some common mistakes that can occur:

 1. Rushing – Submitting a story before it’s ready.

 This one is really hard sometimes, especially when you’re afraid you might miss a good opportunity!

 For instance, I just had the option to submit to an editor at Simon & Schuster, which was REALLY tempting to do.
 However, my story still needs another round of edits before it’s ready to send and I can’t risk sending a poorly written manuscript to an editor, even if it would be awesome to be published with S&S.

 2. Using a poorly written query letter.

 I’ve always heard stories, but now that I own a publishing house, I’ve actually been privy to these kinds of letters.
 A poorly written query can be anything from including too much information about yourself, talking down about your abilities, or being too demanding of the recipient.
 (IE: telling them they’re absolutely going to love this story, etc.)

 A query is the cover letter you use to pique someone’s attention and get them excited about your story.
 That’s pretty much it.
-If you want to learn how to write a query letter – read this article.
+Use the template here to help you write a great query letter.